Preparing for safety planning

 - reasonably believed to have created and/or distributed child exploitation material (including videoing children, eliciting children to engage in sexual activity to develop images or videos/ altering videos or images of children to make them appear to be sexually explicit).

-The above circumstances significantly impact the likelihood that the alleged abuser or offender can remain safely in the home.
+The above circumstances significantly impact the likelihood that the alleged abuser can remain safely in the home.
 Review these points each time safety planning is being considered in the context of sexual abuse.
-Consultation with experienced staff such as senior team leaders, senior practitioners, regional practice leaders and specialist teams such as Practice Advice and Support will assist you in your work with safety assessment and planning.
+Consultation with experienced staff such as senior team leaders, senior practitioners, regional practice leaders and Specialist Practice teams such as Practice Advice and Support (who provide support with complex case consultations and decision making) will assist you in your work with safety assessment and planning.
 Safety planning where these factors exist needs to specifically address the worry or vulnerability posed.
 You may determine that an appropriate safety plan cannot be developed to address the specific vulnerabilities.

-The difference between immediate safety plans and longer-term safety plans
+Comparing immediate safety plans and longer-term safety plan

 Immediate safety plans